poems

 that it didn’t come while he was alive!

-A PLEA TO HARDY
+PLEA TO

 Thomas Hardy, Thomas Hardy,